awkward-py/C-documentation/README.md

 # C-documentation

-Documenting the full concept of the C programming language is a `substantial task and In depth concepts or kyoki itna hame bhi nhi aata.` However, I can provide you with a brief overview of the fundamental concepts of the C language.
-Please note that this is not an exhaustive documentation, but a concise introduction:
+Documenting the full concept of the C programming language is a `substantial task and In depth concepts or kyoki itna hame bhi nhi aata.` However, we can provide you with a brief overview of the fundamental concepts of the C language.
+Please note that this is not an exhaustive documentation, but a small introduction:

 # C Programming Language Documentation